KodchakornL/Data-Streaming-and-Real-Time-Anaytics/README.md

 **Project**

 1.Wordcount Harry every 5 seconds.
-2.Use TF-IDF find significant word.
+2.Use TF-IDF to find a significant word.